 Do you collect ANY personal information from your clients and/or prospects?
 If so, then you have a need for cyber liability insurance NOW!

 This could be as simple as full names, dates of birth or addresses.

 As a business owner, you need to be concerned about the privacy and security of the personal identifiable information that you retain of your customers.
 Data breach and cyber liability risks have become huge issues for business owners.

 The threats to small business are on the rise because personal identifiable information is everywhere.
 Your office files, smart phone, computer hard drive, thumb drives or tablets.
 Anyone can now become a hacker simply by buying a cheap malware program.
 The top three threats are from mobile computing, social networks and cloud computing.

 Do you know that data breaches aren’t typically covered by most general liability insurance policies.?

 Hackers can cause companies to have trouble with class-action lawsuits, regulatory claims, lower stock values and public relation campaigns to reverse a damaged image.

 Data breach to your customer’s information does not need to be in a digital format.
 Having a break-in at your office or leaving your briefcase in a restaurant could cause you to have a data breach incident.
-Privacy liability is an exposure that almost all businesses have, if you retain any personal information on your customers
+Privacy liability is a risk that almost all businesses have.
+If you retain any personal information on your customers